AltropInc/alt/doc/script/class.md

 A class defined within a class or a singleton is called a [**member class**](MemberClass.md).
 While subclasses via inheritance establish an **is-a** relationship, member classes via composition defines a [**has-a** relation](https://en.wikipedia.org/wiki/Has-a) in which instances of the member class "belongs to" (is part or member of) an instance of its enclosing class.
 The member class is known as **child class** of its enclosing class and the enclosing class is the **owner class** or **parent class** of the member class.
 The instance of a member class is known as **child object** of the instance of its enclosing class and the instance of the enclosing class is its **owner** or **parent**.

-Let us revist the `ParticleSystem` example, particles contained in a particle system can be decribed by a memmber class `Particle`:
+Let us revisit the `ParticleSystem` example, particles contained in a particle system can be described by a member class `Particle`:
 ```altscript
 class ParticleSystem
 {